 ‘4th April, suffering from deafness and a profuse discharge from both ears.
 On examination both Membranae Tympani were found to be perforated.
 He has at times suffered considerably from pain, especially in the left ear.
 On examination with the auroscope there is a large perforation of the right Tympanic Membrane present.
 The left membrane is covered by a mass of granulation tissue.
 Is not the result of service or climate and has not been aggravated by vice, intemperance or misconduct.
 Disability is permanent – will prevent his earning a livelihood to some extent.
 Treatment given: Politzerization, insufflations of Alum, Boracic acid, Iodoform; syringing with Boracic acid solution; diet, tonics etc. Recommended for discharge on account of permanent unfitness.’

 Rank: Acting Corporal

-Military Unit: 4th (Extra Reserve) Battalion, The Sherwood Foresters, than Labour Corps
+Military Unit: 4th (Extra Reserve) Battalion, The Sherwood Foresters, then Labour Corps

 Theatre of War: France and Flanders, service abroad 1 month

-Sept 1917: Wounded by gas shell and admitted to hospital at Etaples, then sent to War Hospital at Sunderland
+13.9.17: Wounded by gas shell and admitted to 7th Canadian General hospital at Etaples, then sent to War Hospital at Sunderland

 25.12.17: Inflammation middle ear, severe.
 Admitted No 3 Canadian Stationary